KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

 I already have very detailed write up for [pscustomobject](/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject/) that you should go read after this one.
 It builds on a lot of the thing learned here.

 ## Saving to CSV
-Struggling with getting a hashtable to save to a CSV is one of the difficulties that was referring to above.
+Struggling with getting a hashtable to save to a CSV is one of the difficulties that I was referring to above.
 Convert your hashtable to a `pscustomobject` and it will save correctly to CSV.
 It helps if you start with a `pscustomobject` so the column order is preserved.
 But you can do this if needed.

     $person | ForEach-Object{[pscustomobject]$_} | Export-CSV -Path $path